-The 2014 NURSE Corps Loan Repayment Program is now closed.
+The NURSE Corps Loan Repayment Program application will open on January 13, 2015.

 NURSE Corps Loan Repayment Program enables dedicated registered nurses committed to caring for underserved people to serve in hospitals and clinics in some of America's neediest communities, improving the lives of their patients and transforming their own.